PurpleTurtleCreative/website/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 26.1.1 =

-Release date: 2025-10-08

-#### Other

-* Updates an outdated piece of copy.

-= 26.1 =
+= 26.4 =

-Release date: 2025-10-07
+Release date: 2025-11-18

-Yoast SEO 26.1 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Enhancements

-* Improves the UX of the `llms.txt` settings page, by informing the user that they have to save their changes in order for the file to be generated.
-* Introduces the option to add an Ahrefs verification code via the Yoast Settings page.

 #### Bugfixes

+* Fixes a bug for users who have the Site Kit integration enabled, where a fatal error would be thrown for edge cases, like when custom code intervened with the default WP login flow.
-* Fixes a bug where the `llms.txt` opt-in would hide behind the WordPress sidebar when on RTL language.
+* Fixes a bug in the Settings page where the advanced tab would close when selecting one of its options or other options after visiting the advanced tab.

 #### Other

-* Introduces the `Yoast\WP\SEO\should_invalidate_opcache` filter that disables opcache invalidation on plugin upgrade.
-* Lets users know about the new `Yoast SEO AI+` plan and related features.
-* Updates the `Site features` page to include icons instead of images.
+* Adds a button for using AI to generate custom an SEO title or meta description in the pre-publish sidebar of the block editor, if all recent posts have been using default SEO data.
+* Adds the Yoast siblings and subpages premium blocks to the Yoast custom blocks menu tab in pages.
+* Improves performance when author archives are disabled and an author is created.
+Props to [ErikBrendel](https://github.com/ErikBrendel).

-= 26.0 =
+= 26.3 =

-Release date: 2025-09-23
+Release date: 2025-11-04

-Yoast SEO 26.0 brings more enhancements and bugfixes.
+Yoast SEO 26.3 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Enhancements

-* Opens the `Advanced` Settings' section when clicking the `Customize llms.txt file` button.

 #### Bugfixes

-* Fixes a bug where a string in the AI Generate usage counter tooltip was missing in RTL languages.
+*  Fixes a bug where the llms.txt file template contained a spelling error "can by found" instead of "can be found".
+Props to [aditya241104](https://github.com/aditya241104).

 #### Other

-* Adds an introduction which would show after 14 days of the plugin activation or update.
-* Adds safety check when accessing an array to avoid PHP warnings when getting the upgrade campaign for Wincher integration.
-Props to [@bor0](https://github.com/bor0).
-* Allow changing the main image ID through a filter `wpseo_schema_main_image_id`.
-Props to [@JoryHogeveen](https://github.com/JoryHogeveen).
+* Introduces the `wpseo_llmstxt_link_description` filter for link descriptions in the `llms.txt` file.
+Props to @Godzilaa.
-* Ensures compatibility with the recent Wincher API changes.
+* Removes the external link icon from the `Customize llms.txt file` button in the `Site features` section of the plugin's Settings page.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).